College Internship Program Overview

 Click here for detailed information on the Mote programs that routinely accept college interns and intern job descriptions for each of these programs.
 Interns normally work 40 hours per week and follow laboratory rules and regulations.
 Occasionally longer hours, weekends and/or nights may be required.
 Dress for most internships is casual with appropriate laboratory/field apparel and footwear.
 Positions in some divisions may require more professional attire.

 Applicant must be enrolled in an accredited university or college program at the undergraduate or graduate level OR be a recent college graduate to be eligible to apply for a Mote internship.
 Students must have a minimum GPA of 2.5 on a 4.0 scale.
 International applicants must speak English fluently.

 Due to Mote's status as a nonprofit research institution, positions offered by the Mote College Intern Program are unpaid.
-However, a limited number of scholarships are available to partially support the cost of living expenses and are described at this page.
-Candidates must exhibit financial need and meet a minimum GPA requirement of 3.20 on a 4.0 scale to apply.
-Only candidates having a U.S. Social Security Number are eligible to apply for intern scholarships.
+However, a limited amount of scholarship funds are available to partially support the cost of living expenses and are described at this page.
+Candidates must exhibit strong financial need in order to apply.
+Only U.S. citizens and Permanent Residents - candidates having a U.S. Social Security Number - are eligible to apply for intern scholarships.

 Research Experience for Undergraduates

 Mote is also a host site for the National Science Foundation's Research Experiences for Undergraduates (REU) Program.
 This is a separate program that offers paid research internships to 10 college undergraduates during a 10-week period in the summer.
 Information about the Mote REU Program is located at this page.

 Mote is unable to provide or arrange for intern housing.
 However, once candidates have accepted an internship offer, Mote is able to offer a small list of housing options and can also put interns in communication with one another so that they may arrange for shared housing.
 Interns should budget for up to $115/week for housing including utilities.